 I am convinced that when people invest themselves in the work of healing, change happens.
 Life can be lived in a higher, calmer, more grounded way.
 Hope can be renewed.
 Light can return—no matter how deep the struggle.

 I love and am deeply passionate about this work.
-I am honored to walk alongside those rebuilding their lives after neurological and emotional adversity, and I am committed to bringing understanding and steadiness into even the darkest places.
+I am honored to walk alongside those rebuilding their lives after neurological adversity, and I am committed to bringing understanding and steadiness into even the darkest places.